snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 }
 ```

-`"null"` is not considered for type casting logic.
-Only for nullability constraint.
+`"null"` is not considered for type casting logic, only for the nullability constraint.
 Type lookup will continue down the table.

 </td>
 <td>